au-chrismor/feduc-8/README.md

 ## Copyrights, Acknowledgements, and the like

 EDUC-8, it's designs and all the related materials are the property of Silicon Chip Publications.
 While the VHDL implementation is my work, it would not be possible without access to those materials.
-If you'd like to know more about the original design, reprints are available from Silicon Chip, although the "EDUC-8" book is no longer available.
+If you'd like to know more about the original design, reprints, and a soft copy of the compilation book are available from Silicon Chip, although the physical "EDUC-8" book is no longer available.
+The book is very useful because it includes errata from a year or so beyond the original publication.

-I am grateful to Nicholas Vinen and Jim Rowe for their permission to publish this work, and in accordance with their approval, I need to remind one and all that the correct pronunciation is "Educate".
+I am grateful to Nicholas Vinen and Jim Rowe for their permission to publish this work, and in accordance with their approval, I need to remind one and all that the correct pronunciation is _"Educate"_.